-A few schools have some Hewlett Packard (HP) centralized (shared) multi-functional devices.
-These devices are capable of printing, copying, and scanning.
-These machines are placed on a maintenance agreement and can be identified by the ID tag with information for the user to request toner supplies or support.
+A few schools have some Hewlett Packard (HP) centralized (shared) printers or multi-functional devices that are placed on a maintenance agreement.
+These devices and can be identified by the ID tag with information for the user to request toner supplies or support.
 Schools are charged a flat rate of \$0.012 per single-sided black & white impression and \$0.11 for color per impression.
 These rates cover impressions, toner, and maintenance.